algosup/2022-Project-Artificial-Intelligence-Group-B/Documents/Technical.md

 ### b.
 Milestones

 #### Creation of a dataset

 To create the dataset you should use dataset already create like "[Common Voice](https://www.kaggle.com/datasets/mozillaorg/common-voice)" for the English and "[CommonVoice-fr](https://www.kaggle.com/datasets/olmatz/commonvoicefr)" for the French.

-Now you can create a new dataset by converting them into spectrograms to have images with this kind of code:
+You can create a new dataset by converting them into spectrograms to have images with this kind of code:

 ```
 def spectrogram(audio_segment):